VC – Digital Signal Processor

-The card contains eight digital algorithms inspired by a set of the most classic analog chorus effect ever to be make like the Dimension D, Solina String Ensemble, and other very rare devices as well.
-True to the modular spirit, the control parameters offer a wide range from subtle and smooth, to fast LFO modulation sea sick wobbles, with a lot of sweet spots in between.
+The card contains eight digital algorithms inspired by a set of the most classic analog chorus effect ever made, hardware like the Dimension D, Solina String Ensemble, and other very rare devices.
+True to the modular spirit, the control parameters offer a wide range from subtle and smooth to fast LFO modulation and sea sick wobbles, with a lot of sweet spots in between.

 Using the Z-DSP’s own stereo analog feedback path to apply feedback to the effects results in beautiful, lush, and organic animated drones.
 Using those feedback inputs as an additional 2 input channels of direct injection into the DSP chip, the Z-DSP can take up to 4 external sources for generating impressive stereo drones with a classic chorus touch.
 The end result is a great tool for the design of atmospheric sounds completely contained in the modular environment.